zhichunguo/SD2/README.md

 In the server.py, you should change the line 28-line 31 according to your database settings.

 ## Web interface Part

-Interface part are all saved in SD2 folder.
-Then change all "http://140.82.48.134:1234/user" to your IP address in all .js files.
+### Introduction of each file

+SD2

+- scholarlens.html / html.css / sunburst.css: Design website layout

+- js

+  |

+  myjs.js: Control scholar view, publication view.
+Also entry for hierarchical histogram view

+  sunburst.js: Control hierarchical histogram view

+  sunburst_up.js: Draw upper histogram

+  sunburst_up_second.js: Control attributes to partition the upper paper set

+  sunburst_down.js: Draw lower histogram

+  sunburst_down_second.js: Control attributes to partition the lower paper set

+  sunburst_drag_logo.js: Switch attributes position

+  sunburst_group_histogram.js: Control bar grouping

+  add_hints.js: Add hints

+  d3v4.js: d3 library

+  sunburst_drag.js(obsolete): Was used to drag bars in the hierarchical histograms

+### Steps to run the interface:
+1. Change the 1st line in myjs.js IP_address to your IP address.

-``python server.py``
+2. ``python server.py``

-**Open SD2/scholarlens.html using Chrome.** Then you can use this system.
+3. Open SD2/scholarlens.html using **Chrome.** Then you can use this system.

 ## Easies way to use web interface
 If you want to explore our visualization part, you can skip dataset download and server part.
 You can download SD2 folder and open SD2/scholarlens.html using Chrome to use our system.
 We only upload limited datasets in our server station.
 You can explore Jiawei Han and Christos's cases in this way.